hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

                 multiple_logged_dataset.add(
                     single_logged_dataset,
                     behavior_policy_name=behavior_policy.name,
+                    dataset_id=0,
                 )

         .. seealso::

             * :doc:`API reference of MultipleLoggedDataset <_autosummary/scope_rl.utils.MultipleLoggedDataset>`
-            * :ref:`Example codes with MultipleLoggedDataset </documentation/examples/multiple>`
+            * :doc:`Example codes with MultipleLoggedDataset </documentation/examples/multiple>`

     .. dropdown:: How to collect data in a non-episodic setting?

         When the goal is to evaluate the policy under a stationary distribution (:math:`d^{\pi}(s)`) rather than in an episodic setting
-        (i.e., cartpole or taxi used in :cite:`liu2018breaking` :cite:`uehara2020minimax`), we need to collect data from stationary distribution.
+        (i.e., cartpole or taxi used in :cite:`liu2018breaking, uehara2020minimax`), we need to collect data from stationary distribution.

         For this, please consider using :class:`obtain_step` instead of :class:`obtain_episodes` as follows.